-Alexander the Great’s conquest of the vast Persian empire was followed, on his premature death in 321 BC, by struggles between his generals which, after some years, resulted in one of them, Seleucus acquiring most of Alexander’s Asiatic domains.
+Alexander the Great’s conquest of the vast Persian empire was followed, on his premature death in 321 BCE, by struggles between his generals which, after some years, resulted in one of them, Seleucus, acquiring most of Alexander’s Asiatic domains.
 He was able to found a huge kingdom, the rule over which he passed down to succeeding generations of his family, called the Seleucids.

 The power of the Seleucids was always based in Syria and was concentrated in the western half of their extensive realm.
 Here they could focus their attention on their constant rivalries with the kings of Egypt, of Macedonia and of other states in the Hellenistic world.

-This cavalry force seems to have been fully developed by 100 BC at the latest, and providing an effective defence against the steppe nomads.
+This cavalry force seems to have been fully developed by 100 BCE at the latest, and providing an effective defense against the steppe nomads.

 Preoccupied with rivalries with other Hellenistic states in the Mediterranean region, the Seleucids were unable to organize a campaign in the east until the end of the 230s.
 Even then, rebellions in Asia Minor soon forced the king Seleucus II to return west with little achieved.
 It would be two decades before the next Seleucid effort to regain these eastern regions, under Antiochus the Great.
 This led to a treaty by which the Parthians and Greco-Bactrians nominally recognized the Seleucids as their overlords, but in reality retained their independence.

-The Seleucid kings soon slacked their grip on the east again.
+The Seleucid kings soon slackened their grip on the east again.
 The Parthians, under their king, Mithridates I (reigned c.
-164-132 BC), conquered the neighbouring kingdom of Media in c.
-148 BC.
+164-132 BCE), conquered the neighboring kingdom of Media in c.
+148 BCE.
 Soon after this they brought the eastern Seleucid capital of Seleucia, in southern Mesopotamia, under their control.
 Mithridates had himself crowned there.

-In Phraates II’s reign (139-128 BC) the Seleucids made a final attempt to regain their eastern provinces, but this met with disaster when the Seleucid king, Antiochus VII, was killed (129 BC).
+In Phraates II’s reign (139-128 BCE) the Seleucids made a final attempt to regain their eastern provinces, but this met with disaster when the Seleucid king, Antiochus VII, was killed (129 BCE).

 The Parthians’ conquests had taken their kings from ruling a comparatively small-scale, feudal society on the margins of civilization, to governing a large, multinational empire of world significance.
 This dramatic expansion exacerbated tensions between kings and nobles.
 These had already been present before the conquests began and would never really be properly resolved, weakening the Parthian empire throughout its existence.